flyteorg/flyte/docs/deployment/agents/sensor.rst

 .. _deployment-agent-setup-sensor:

-Sensor Agent
+Sensor agent
 =================

-Sensor enables users to continuously check for a file or a condition to be met periodically.
+The `sensor agent <https://docs.flyte.org/en/latest/flytesnacks/examples/sensor/index.html>`_ enables users to continuously check for a file or a condition to be met periodically.

 When the condition is met, the sensor will complete.

-This guide provides an overview of how to set up Sensor in your Flyte deployment.
+This guide provides an overview of how to set up the sensor agent in your Flyte deployment.

 Spin up a cluster
 -----------------